1Regina/GrammaticalFramework_Book/README.md

       NPredPresent item quality = mkUtt (mkS (negativePol) (mkCl (item) (quality)));
       ```
    4. ? syntax error upon importing (fixed.
 See notes at bottom)
+   5. Test after import
+      ```
+      Food> p "it hasn't been boring"
+      NPredPresentParticiple (Pron ?1) Boring

+      Food> gr NPredPresentParticiple (Pron ?1) ? | l -treebank
+      Food: NPredPresentParticiple (Pron (That Fish)) Expensive
+      Food1treeEng: it hasn't been expensive

+      Food> gr NPredPresent (This (Mod Italian Fish)) (Very Italian) | l this Italian fish isn't very Italian
+      ```
+   6. ?
+Food1treeEng.gf cant import after adding disambiguous with kind complexKind.
+Aim to be able to `p "this delicious fish with cheese is expensive"` ERROR is ** Maybe you gave too many arguments to with_Prep + syntax error.
+Should i do --2.8 unambiguous" way or the bottom oper way
+   7. Ch 03. other than cc and retain, how can i do "p "these cakes are expensive" or to make use of fly

 #### A : mini resource grammar
 1.  __A.2 ResIta__